viamrobotics/docs/docs/services/slam/orbslamv3/_index.md

 ### Requirements

-Install the binary required to utilize `orbslamv3` on your machine and make it executable by running the following commands according to your machine's architecture:
+Install the binary required to use `orbslamv3` on your machine and make it executable by running the following commands according to your machine's architecture:

 {{< tabs >}}
 {{% tab name="Linux aarch64" %}}